RV/Travel Trailer Mexico Vehicle Import Permit

 If you plan to drive your RV or travel trailer beyond the Mexico "Free Zone" you will need to purchase a Mexico Vehicle Import Permit.

 *Please note: A Temporary Importation Permit (TIP) can ONLY be obtained through Mexico's Banjercito government agency.
 Mexpro has no affiliation, authority or connections with this organization.

 The temporary vehicle import permit can be obtained from Banjercito, the official Mexican issuing agency.
-The permit may be purchased online at the Banjercito website, at the border or at a Mexican consulate.
-One can purchase the permit up to six months prior to travel into Mexico.
+The permit may be purchased:

 *Despite any advice, official or unofficial, to the contrary, vehicle permits cannot be obtained at checkpoints in the interior of Mexico.

-It is recommended that one carry three copies of each of these documents.
+It is recommended that you carry three black and white copies of each of these documents.
 Mexico considers color copies to be attempts at forgeries.

-- If you are not a Mexican citizen, a Mexican immigration permit — such as a tourist, business or immigrant permit.
+- If you are not a Mexican citizen, a Mexican immigration permit — such as a tourist (FMM), business or immigrant permit/visa.

 - RV Title and registration certificate.

 - If the RV or travel trailer is financed or leased you must have a notarized letter of permission from the lien holder or lending institution to bring the RV into Mexico.
 You cannot get a TIP for an RV that is not owned by you or a member of your immediate family.
 You cannot get a TIP for a rented RV.